AndrewBell/janus-gke/README.md

 You will need to have logged into your Google Cloud dashboard, and created a new project.
 Be sure to note the Project ID located under the Project Info card on your dashboard.

-The build scripts assume the above project ID is exported as such:

-`export GCP_PROJECT_ID="my-demo-12345"`

 Log into your local gcloud shell before you begin: `gcloud auth login`

 ### Create a simple cluster